sebastianczech/k8s-oci/README.md

 ## Configuration

-Terraform is greate for infrastrcture, but for configuration Ansible was used.
+Terraform is great for infrastrcture, but for configuration Ansible was used.
 Using below commands you can install Ansible via pip:

 ```
 cd conf